International Agribusiness and Rural Development (IARD)

 Master of Sciences (M.Sc.)
 Programme in International Agribusiness and Rural Development (IARD)

-This programme is designed to prepare highly qualified professionals who wish to pursue a career within the private or public sector, research or non-governmental organizations in agribusiness and rural development.
-Students will develop solid economic and business skills and have the opportunity to broad their understanding of the agribusiness and food sector at international level.
+The M.Sc.
+Programme International Agribusiness and Rural Development (IARD) is designed to prepare highly qualified professionals who wish to pursue a career within the private or public sector, research or non-governmental organizations in agribusiness and rural development.
+Students will develop solid economic and business skills and have the opportunity to broad their understanding of the agricultural and food sector at international level.

 The program is mainly financed by the German Academic Exchange Service (DAAD) within the framework of Development-Related Postgraduate Courses (EPOS).

-Last modified: 26.03.2013
+Last modified: 19.12.2016 SL